PomonaCS/Readmes/calculator.md

 3. Begin working on the `DigitButtonListener` based on the provided classes.
 Make sure that this code communicates with the other classes effectively.

 4. Move on to the `State` class, which contains the brunt of the work for this assignment.
-Make sure that your code complies with all the guidelines in 'Appendix B - Calculator Specifics.'
+Make sure that your code complies with all the guidelines in **Appendix B - Calculator Specifics**.

 5. Implement your own operation.
 Possibilities include a squaring button, factorial, or x^y.
 You should add the new button so that it looks nice by modifying the button layout code in the `Calculator` class, add an appropriate listener (created from `OpButtonListener` if you like), and make sure that the state